 About the Bemidji Symphony Orchestra

-The Bemidji Symphony Orchestra is a thriving community orchestra servicing the region of North Central Minnesota.
-We bring classical music to new audiences and provide performance experience for musicians.
+The BSO is a thriving community orchestra servicing the region of North Central Minnesota.
+Being the only ensemble of its kind in the region and guided by its mission statement, the BSO strives to inspire northern Minnesotans through performance and music education.
 The BSO performs seven concerts each season.
 Our Youth Enrichment Program offers opportunities for student musicians to participate in a side-by-side performances, concerts for youth biennially, and workshops with guest artists.

 History

 Established in 1938 by Milton Dieterich under the auspices of Bemidji State University, the BSO separated from the University in 2000 and became an independent 501(c)3 nonprofit arts organization.
-During the 2003-2004 season, the BSO held a national search for its first independent conductor, and hired Dr. Beverly Everett, who became the BSO's first resident conductor in 2005.
+During the 2003-2004 season, the BSO held a national search for its first independent conductor and hired Dr. Beverly Everett who became the BSO's first resident conductor in the 2004-2005 season.
+For over 20 years Everett has been in the forefront of the inclusion of women within the ranks of orchestra leadership in a very male-dominated field.

 Musicians in the BSO are selected through an audition process.
-The roster comprises both professional and amateur musicians alike, and includes community members, university students, university faculty, and highly qualified high school students.
-The BSO collaborates with acclaimed guest artists, some of who have further enriched the community through special master classes and chamber recitals.
-Among the guest artists that the BSO has welcomed to the stage over the years are:
+The roster includes professional musicians, community members, university students, university faculty, and highly qualified high school students.
+The BSO also collaborates with acclaimed guest artists, some of whom have further enriched the community through special master classes and chamber recitals.

 Frequently Asked Questions